armory/documentation/_release_notes/armoryspinnaker_v1.14.x.md

  - The default value of a var can now come from another var.
 That var has to be prefixed with an @. e.g.,: "{{ var "discovery-service-name" ?: "@application" }}"

 ### Platform&trade; - ff5e90c...8812305
- - I think this will prevent the panic for GoodRx. (#203)
  - feat(logging) log each time we're making a request to slack
  - Removed GitHubOrg from AppCreationTask struct and put it in the template since it can potentially be a different org per template, also removed hardcoding of the org and fixed some typos in env var names (#201)
  - feat(logging) add more debug logging (#200)